Jamie Sheriff: Seattle Seahawks (first stint)

 After going unselected in the 2024 NFL draft, Sheriff attended the rookie minicamp of the Seattle Seahawks, but was not signed.
 While a free agent, he worked as a beer deliveryman in Ridgeland, Mississippi.
 He quit his job on August 4, and on August 6, he signed with the Seahawks as an undrafted free agent.
 Although signed late into the offseason, Sheriff was a standout in preseason, recording eight tackles, three sacks and five quarterback hits in three preseason games.
 He was waived on August 27.

 Carolina Panthers

 On August 28, 2024, one day after being waived by the Seahawks, Sheriff was claimed off waivers by the Carolina Panthers.
-Sheriff played 17 snaps in the Panthers’ 47-10 week one loss to the New Orleans Saints.
-He was waived to make room for veteran pass rusher Charles Harris on September 10.
+Sheriff played 17 snaps in the Panthers' 47-10 Week 1 loss to the New Orleans Saints.
+He was waived to clear roster space for veteran pass rusher Charles Harris on September 10.

 Seattle Seahawks (second stint)

-On September 13, 2024, Sheriff was signed to the Seahawks practice squad.
-He signed a reserve/future contract on January 6, 2025.
+On September 13, 2024, Sheriff was signed to the Seattle Seahawks' practice squad.
+He signed a reserve/future contract with Seattle on January 6, 2025.